What Drives the Cost of an Insights Community?

 - For branded communities, incentives can also get creative beyond money and/or gift cards, such as points towards your brand’s loyalty program or branded collateral items.

-Now that you have a better understanding of the factors influencing a research community’s cost, consider your organization’s specific needs and determine the right level of investment to deliver against those needs.
-While you’re researching communities, check out this blog post about top partner selection considerations here: “When Considering Research Community Partners, Take These Four Factors into Account.“
+Now that you have a better understanding of the factors influencing an insight community’s cost, consider your organization’s specific needs and determine the right level of investment to deliver against those needs.
+While you’re researching communities, check out this blog post about top partner selection considerations here: “When Considering Insight Community Partners, Take These Four Factors into Account.“